diviyeshpatel/diviyeshpatel.github.io/blog/index.markdown

 permalink: /blog/
 ---

+Revolutionising the world we live in, future proofing is what I am doing…

-Blog to foster knowledge sharing on the open web and reflect my dedication to both web advancement and community contribution, all while steering digital landscape towards a future-proof and user-centric direction.
+Foster knowledge sharing on the open web & reflect my dedication to both web advancement and community contribution, all while steering digital landscape towards a future-proof and user-centric direction.